fvillarreal27/Inflation_Forecast/README.md

-# Inflation_Forecast
+### **Inflation Forecast in a Dollarized Economy: The Case of Ecuador**

 This project compares the use of traditional econometric methods, such as the vector autoregressive model (VAR), with machine learning models to forecast inflation in Ecuador.
+For this purpose, a database containing macroeconomic and financial variables is used.